sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 ---

 ## Background
-While players in the National Football League are undoubtably athletic, their physical traits can significantly by position.
-Every year, the NFL Combine collects physical and performance-based data from new athletes entering the NFL draft.
-These metrics allow scouts to further evaluate player prospects beyond their seasonal statistics before drafting them.
+In the National Football League (NFL), athletes exhibit a remarkable range of physical attributes tailored to the demands of their positions.
+Every year, the NFL Combine collects physical and performance data from new athletes declaring for the NFL draft.
+Scouts use this data to further evaluate player prospects beyond their prior on-field performances.

 In this post, I will investigate the effectiveness of K-means clustering in identifying player positions using NFL Combine data from 2000 to 2018.
 Additionally, I will conduct several tests to investigate annual trends in the Cone Drill.

 ## Exploratory Analysis
 The following code will be run using a Python 3 kernel in Jupyter Notebook.
 We'll start by loading in the dataset and libraries below!